LaBoulangerie/LaBoulangerieAPI/README.md

 Websockets are not supported by Swagger, this is why there are documented right below.

-Path: `/ws/towny`
+Path: `/ws/lands`
-You can connect to this websocket to receive events from Towny, like :
+You can connect to this websocket to receive events from Lands, like :

 -   <details>
-      <summary>NewTownEvent</summary>
+      <summary>NewLandEvent</summary>
-      Triggered when a town is created
+      Triggered when a land is created

       *Example*
       ```json
       {
-        "event": "NewTownEvent"
+        "event": "NewLandEvent"
         "data": {
-          "town": {
+          "land": {
             "name": "CubeCity",
-            "uuid": "1bb33d34-8553-401c-aaf8-6cd6f00d1cd4"
+            "id": "1bb33d34-8553-401c-aaf8-6cd6f00d1cd4"
           }
         }
       }
       ```
-      You can then make a request to /town/UUID to get info on this town.
+      You can then make a request to /land/ULID to get info on this land.
     </details>
 -   <details>
       <summary>NewNationEvent</summary>